dkebler/4S/README.md

 ##Hugo-Sass-Bower-Gulp-S3-Starter

 __NOTE:__ This is currently a work in progress.
 A ways to go before I could call this even 0.1.0.
-Still even at this point its a great head start and will be even more so once I get to find tuning the hugo template in a fully functioning site that can be then modified to suit.
+Still even at this point its a great head start and will be even more so once I get to fine tuning the [Hugo](gohugo.io) template in a fully functioning site that can be then modified to suit.

 Get going with a functioning site using Hugo (static site builder) combined with sass for styling (using libsass), bower for code libraries, node/npm for additional functionality including js client code and gulp to glue it all together into a nice workflow.
 Deploy to S3 no server needed!